ITU-BDSA2024-GROUP1/Chirp/docs/report.md

 ![](images/githubWorkflowUmlActivityDiagrams.png ""){style="display:block; margin: 0 auto"}
 On the building and testing workflow we can see that it sets up a lot of tools like dotnet and playwright then it builds, runs and test the files with dotnet commands.

-On the adding pull request to project board workflow it gets data from GitHub, and then adds this into an item for the project board.
+On the 'adding pull request to project board' workflow it gets data from GitHub, and then adds this into an item for the project board.

-On the 'deploy app to azure' workflow it sets up dotnet, build and makes an executable file, then makes it available as an artifact, then sets up another environment with id token and then downloads the artifact from before.
-Next it logs into azure and then deploys the artifact.
+On the 'deploy app to Azure' workflow it sets up dotnet, builds, and makes an executable file, then makes it available as an artifact, then it sets up another environment with id token and then downloads the artifact from before.
+Next, it logs into Azure and then deploys the artifact.

-On the making releases on tags workflow, it sets up dotnet and dependencies, then sets up GitHub tokens in a new environment.
+On the 'making releases on tags' workflow, it sets up dotnet and dependencies, then sets up GitHub tokens in a new environment.
-It then sets up dotnet in the new environment, builds and restores in the new environment, then makes executable files for multiple operating systems.
+It then sets up dotnet in the new environment, builds and restores in the new environment, and then makes executable files for multiple operating systems.
 Then zips the executables and makes a release containing the zip files.

-On the automatic moving of issues on project board workflow, we can see it fetches status id and progress option id from the project, then it fetches the item id of the issue, then updates the issue status to "In Progress"
+On the 'automatic moving of issues on project board' workflow, we can see it fetches status id and progress option id from the project, then it fetches the item id of the issue, then updates the issue status to "In Progress".

 ### Team work (Niels)

 As of the morning of the 19th of december, the thing that is mostly missing is test for the different features that have been implemented lately, and one test related issue from the CLI version of programme.

 Each week when the group got new features to implement, the group sat down and made issues.
 After the issues were made, they were then distributed among members.
 Each member worked on their issues on individual branches.